kunalx86/packetenizer/source/README.md

 ## Python version 3.9.1

-## Core Module (core_module)
+## Core Module (packetenizer)
-- This is the core_module although placement of files is bound to change
+- This is the core module although placement of files is bound to change
 - Helper (helper) contains the other important classes

 ### Note: Commands to be run inside source directory unless stated otherwise